|

 He expects us to be trustworthy as well.

-reason to do so.
-Another reason why Paul tells Timothy not to give
+verse 13, another reason why Paul tells Timothy not to give financial

-financial support to younger widows is because they tend to be idle, going
+support to younger widows is because they tend to be idle, going from

 Paul then says that he tells younger women to marry, have children,